telekrex/paradise-lost/README.md

 # Paradise Lost
 A modern plain english translation of John Milton's Paradise Lost.

-A few notes:
-- I am simply interested in the literature.
+I am simply interested in the literature.
 Religious notions neither here nor there.
-- This will be subjective, as it is my own interperetation.
-- This is a work in progress, in my free time.
+This will be subjective, as it is my own interperetation, and just done in my free time.
+Progress in this is equal to my progress reading the actual book.
+If you'd like to open an issue for a suggestion or correction, please do!
+But do this only for the interperetations so far, please do not go further into the book than what is presented here.
+Thank you.

 ## Book I